Delhi records 613 fresh cases, lowest in two months | Headlines

 Delhi records 613 fresh cases, lowest in two months

-The national capital recorded 613 fresh coronavirus cases on Monday, the lowest in the last two months, and its recovery rate jumped to 88 per cent, but Chief Minister Arvind Kejriwal urged the people not to be complacent and asked them to take all necessary precautions.
-Kejriwal, who claimed that city's virus management model is being discussed around the world, launched a job portal to help people who have lost their livelihood due to the COVID-19 pandemic and announced that his government will pass an order to allow street vendors and hawkers to restart their work.
+As the national capital recorded 613 fresh coronavirus cases on Monday, the lowest in the last two months, and recovery rate improved to 88 per cent, Chief Minister Arvind Kejriwal said while other cities are re-imposing lockdown, there was no such need in Delhi.
+Kejriwal, who claimed that the city's virus management model is being discussed around the world, launched a job portal to help people who have lost their livelihood due to the COVID-19 pandemic and his government passed an order to allow street vendors and hawkers to resume their work.

-With 613 fresh coronavirus cases on Monday -- the lowest since May 27 when 1,024 fresh cases were recorded-- the coronavirus count in the city reached 1,31,219.
+With 613 fresh coronavirus cases on Monday -- the lowest since May 27 when 792 fresh cases were recorded -- the coronavirus count in the city reached 1,31,219.
 The death toll climbed 3,853 following 26 more fatalities.
-However, the decline in fresh cases also coincided with lesser number of tests.
+However, the decline in fresh cases also coincided with a lesser number of tests.

 According to Monday's health bulletin, which details information about the fresh cases registered in the last 24 hours, 11,506 tests (7,685 RT-PCR, CBNAAT and True NAAT tests figures; 3821 - Rapid Antigen), the second lowest in July.
 The number of tests done per million, as on Monday, was 50,435, it said.